AsumVictor/endiAPI/docs/FRONTEND_CALLBACK_ROUTE.md

 ## Solution: Create `/auth/callback` Route on Frontend

-Create this route in the frontend application.
+You MUST create this route in your frontend application.

 ### React Example (with React Router v6):